 4.3.4.
 If the tyre conforms to type approvals under one or more other Regulations annexed to the Agreement in the country which has granted approval under this Regulation, the symbol prescribed in paragraph 4.3.2.1. does not need to be repeated.
 In such a case the additional numbers and symbols of all the Regulations under which approval has been granted in the country which has granted approval under this Regulation shall be placed adjacent to the symbol prescribed in paragraph 4.3.2.1.

 4.3.5.
-Notwithstanding paragraph 4.3.2., in case the approval of a tyre pursuant to this Regulation has been granted by the same Type Approval Authority than that granting the approval pursuant to Regulation No. 30, the approval mark pursuant to Regulation No. 30 can be combined with an indication of the applicable series of amendments to which the tyre was approved pursuant to Regulation No. [XXX] in the form of 2 digits (for example "00" indicating that the Regulation No. [XXX] approval was granted following the original version) and the suffixes "A1" or "A2" using the addition sign "+", as described in Annex 2 - Appendix 3 to this Regulation, for example "0236378 + 00A1".
+Notwithstanding paragraph 4.3.2., in the case that the approval of a tyre pursuant to this Regulation has been granted by the same Type Approval Authority as that granting the approval pursuant to Regulation No. 30, the approval mark pursuant to Regulation No. 30 can be combined with an indication of the applicable series of amendments to which the tyre was approved pursuant to Regulation No. [XXX] in the form of 2 digits (for example "00" indicating that the Regulation No. [XXX] approval was granted following the original version) and the suffixes "A1" or "A2" using the addition sign "+", as described in Example 1 in Annex 2 “Combinations of markings of approvals issued pursuant to Regulations Nos.
+[XXX], 30 and/or 117” to this Regulation, for example "0236378 + 00A1".

 4.3.6.
-Notwithstanding paragraph 4.3.2., in case the approval of a tyre pursuant to this Regulation has been granted by the same Type Approval Authority than that granting the approval pursuant to Regulation No. 117, the approval mark pursuant to Regulation No. 117 can be combined with an indication of the applicable series of amendments to which the tyre was approved pursuant to Regulation No. [XXX] in the form of 2 digits (for example "00" indicating that the Regulation No. [XXX] approval was granted following the original version) and the suffixes "A1" or "A2" using the addition sign "+", as described in Annex 2 - Appendix 3 to this Regulation, for example "0401523 S2W2R3B + 00A2".
+Notwithstanding paragraph 4.3.2., in the case that the approval of a tyre pursuant to this Regulation has been granted by the same Type Approval Authority as that granting the approval pursuant to Regulation No. 117, the approval mark pursuant to Regulation No. 117 can be combined with an indication of the applicable series of amendments to which the tyre was approved pursuant to Regulation No. [XXX] in the form of 2 digits (for example "00" indicating that the Regulation No. [XXX] approval was granted following the original version) and the suffixes "A1" or "A2" using the addition sign "+", as described in Example 2 in Annex 2 “Combinations of markings of approvals issued pursuant to Regulations Nos.
+[XXX], 30 and/or 117” to this Regulation, for example "0401523 S2W2R3B + 00A2".

 4.3.7.
 Annex 2 to this Regulation gives examples of arrangements of approval marks.